Cheap Gas & Electricity

 How do they earn their money?

 Comparison services are paid between £30 and £70 per switch by the energy companies.
 In other words, they're referral businesses.
-In itself this isn't actually a problem, as it doesn't add costs to the consumer, plus the official watchdog Consumer Futures has an accreditation system for website (not phone) services, setting minimum standards.
+In itself this isn't actually a problem, as it doesn't add costs to the consumer.
+Watchdog Citizens' Advice has an accreditation system for website (not phone) services, setting minimum standards.

 Yet these are commercial beasts, and thus there are differences between them – in functionality, inclusion of niche players and the treatment of initial discounts.
 There have also been some concerns that one or two tweak results at the edges for their gain.